-Starting in June 2018, eBay will offer more powerful protection for sellers.
-By far the biggest deals are the protections against negative or neutral Feedback. eBay will remove bad Feedback if:
+Starting in June 2018, eBay began offering more powerful protection for sellers.
+By far the biggest deals are the protections against negative or neutral feedback. eBay will remove bad feedback if:

 - It’s left over a partial refund on a free return.

 - The buyer abuses claims and negative feedback by using them too often (in this case, eBay may even remove transaction defects from your record).

 - The buyer demands something you don’t offer on your listing, like a shipping option you don’t normally provide.

 - You ship an item on time and upload valid tracking info, but it doesn’t reach the customer on time or gets completely lost.